aribaza/aribaza/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I'm **Ariadna Bazaga Pozas**, a Biomedical Engineering student passionate about technology and full stack web development.
+I'm **Ariadna Bazaga Pozas**, a Biomedical Engineering student passionate about technology and full-stack web development.

 - 🔭 **I’m currently working on:** A delivery planning system integrating smart optimization for logistics.
 - 🌱 **I’m currently learning:** Advanced algorithms for medical imaging, healthtech innovation, and how to optimize training for a 10k run!